fandau1/ESP32-leaf/README.md

 Print it, poke holes in it and slip it over pins on your ESP32.

 The ESP32 is too big to fit in one bradboard.
 So I decided to fix with the leaf, which I saw on the raspberry pi.

-Now I create only version ESP32 DEVKIT-v1
+**Boards:** ESP32 DEVKIT-V1 DOIT 30 pins, ESP32 DEVKIT-V1 DOIT 36 pins

 The repository contains the original Inkscape SVG and pdf files.